Braviti0/solanaBeginner/finalProject/README.md

   this is to support the outdated UI code.

 replace the placeholders in the .env file such as the candy machine id and the rpc url

+you need to get an rpc url from quicknode or from elsewhere